ecalio07/enron/README.md

 **Figures:** Contains image files imported and displayed by the main files.

-To reproduce this experiment, you will find the main file (last version of .ypnp) in this folder .
-The delivery file will contain all instructions, and it will be regarded as our reproducible paper.
-By papaer I mean not only the text, but data, code, and all resources required to make the experiments reproducible.

 **Tools:** Contains the auxiliary commom .py files imported by main scripts embeded in the papers.

-**NB:** All contents used for this paper where based on the **"Udacity - Introduction to Machine Leaning course"**, and were adaped according to the goals explained here.
-This is being used for **educational pourposes only**.